-- Cash Flow – Amazon like website business are valued based on a multiple of the Trailing 12 Month total EBITDA and less owner compensation and discretionary items.
+- Cash Flow – Amazon-like website business is valued based on a multiple of the Trailing 12 Month total EBITDA and less owner compensation and discretionary items.

-- Trend – Is the business growing, flat or on decline.
+- Trend – Is the business growing, flat or on the decline.

 - Vendor Relationships – Are there any special or exclusive vendor/supplier relationships?